-Whether you are the parents of a newborn or are soon expecting the arrival of an adorable little member in your family, your lives are definitely going to undergo a substantial change in the days to come.
-When my husband and I became new parents to our darling little boy, there were changes like sleepless nights and little time for each other that we had mentally prepared ourselves for.
-What we didn’t however realize was that there would also be a hoard of surprises that will come our way.
+Whether you are the parents of a newborn or are soon expecting the arrival of an adorable new little member in your family, your lives are definitely going to undergo a substantial change in the days to come.
+When my husband and I became new parents, there were some changes like sleepless nights and less time for each other that we expected.
+What we didn’t realize however, was that being new parents comes with a hoard of surprises that you will have to adjust to as you go.
 Such situations often caught us off guard thinking –“We hadn’t seen this coming”!
-Well, here are the top 6 surprises that I came across during my new journey called parenthood.
-Let’s see how geared up you new parents are to set sail this ship with a new baby.
+Well, here are the top 6 surprises that I came across during my new journey called parenthood and some words of parenting advice for new parents.

 When all that you do revolves around feeding your baby, changing his diapers and putting him to sleep, you’ll realize what a laidback life you’ve lived all this while.
 In the first couple of weeks after our baby was born, my husband and I struggled hard to align our schedules to that of our baby’s.
 Things were even harder when my husband was out to work.
 Let alone finding time for leisure, I had a tough time even managing the basics like showering.
 Before you hit the panic button, let me tell you that things won’t stay this way forever.
 Give yourself at least a month before you get into the groove of handling the responsibility of being a parent.
 Wait for things to get more streamlined with time.

-- Your Equation With Your Partner Will Change
+2. Your Relationship With Your Partner With Change

 From planning exotic backpacking trips to planning your baby’s future education, your priorities as parents are going to get a major facelift.
 Bringing a new member into your family means a lot of responsibility, not just physically and emotionally, but also financially.
 When it comes to your baby, social obligations are sure to take a backseat.
 My husband happily sacrificed his usual Friday beer nights with his buddies just so he could get more time with our little one.